LemuelCushing/lists-and/lists/movies.md

 * West of Memphis
 * What We Do In The Shadows
 * Whatever Happened to Harold Smith?
+* The Wizard of Lies
+* Casting JonBennet
 ## Wanted

 Sunset Boulevard